HacktheTime/Amethyst-Android/README.md

 * Enhancing the mod installation experience.

 We welcome community feedback and suggestions for our roadmap.
 Please feel free to open a feature request in our [issue tracker](https://github.com/AngelAuraMC/Amethyst-Android/issues).

+## API
+You can start Profiles including Quick Launch using Intents.
+For a Detailed Documentation go to {app_pojavlauncher/src/main/java/net/kdt/pojavlaunch/api/LAUNCHAPI.md}